OfficeDev/Microsoft-Teams-Samples/samples/graph-rsc/csharp/README.md

 ## Setup

-1) Register your app with Microsoft identity platform via the Azure AD portal (AAD app registration)
+1) Register your app with Microsoft identity platform via the Azure AD portal (Microsoft Entra ID app registration)
     - Your app must be registered in the Azure AD portal to integrate with the Microsoft identity platform and call Microsoft Graph APIs.
 See [Register an application with the Microsoft identity platform](https://docs.microsoft.com/graph/auth-register-app-v2).
 **Note** -  Make sure you have added `TeamsAppInstallation.ReadForUser.All` as Application level